BOARD STRUCTURE AND OVERSIGHT RESPONSIBILITIES

 See full responsibilities included in the Compensation Committee Charter

-• Human capital management practices and policies, including Diversity Equity and Inclusion
+• Human capital management practices and policies, including diversity, equity and inclusion

-Corporate Governance, Corporate Responsibility and Political Oversight Committee
+Governance, Corporate Responsibility and Political Oversight Committee

 See full responsibilities included in the

-Corporate Governance, Corporate Responsibility and Political Oversight Committee Charter
+Governance, Corporate Responsibility and Political Oversight Committee Charter

 • Corporate governance policies